codesydney/migram-frontend/README.md

 ### Setting up Environment Variables

+The easiest way ot ask

-First you'll need to open the `.env.example` file in the root directory and copy the contents into two new files:
+You'll need to open the `.env.example` file in the root directory and copy the contents into two new files:

 - `.env.local`
 - `.env.test.local`